Skip to content

 Carse was slapped with a three-month ban during the 2024 home season for historical gambling offences, having placed 303 bets on various cricket matches between 2017 and 2019, none of which, it is important to add, involved fixtures he played in.

 That absence from the game could have knocked him back but he used it to work on his fitness and for a little refresh.
-England are now reaping the rewards and New Zealand are suffering.

 England's Brydon Carse, Test cricket (Associated Press)

-This time next year, when The Ashes will be in full swing, Australia may be worked over by the pacey Carse, as he appears to have the qualities to thrive in that part of the world.
+This time next year, when The Ashes will be in full swing, Australia may be worked over by the pacey Carse, too, as he appears to have the qualities to thrive in that part of the world.

 Carse shows skill against New Zealand